biering/stack-public/README.md

 > A key-value based writer

 Public repository of **STACK**.
-If you have questions, bugs to be reported or suggestions use the [https://github.com/chryb/stack-public/issues](issue section).
+If you have questions, bugs to be reported or suggestions use the [issue section](https://github.com/chryb/stack-public/issues).